Minister of Agriculture, Forestry and Fisheries Shinjiro Koizumi and his supporting lawmakers agree with stealth marketing strategies, right ?

 The Liberal Democratic Party(hereinafter called LDP) of Japan presidential election has begun.

-The broadcast stance of the old media remains unchanged.
-It has again become clear that the old media is not neutral or fair.
+The coverage stance of the old media remains unchanged.
+It has once again become clear that the old media is not neutral or fair.

-Former Digital Minister Karen Makishima, part of Shinjiro Koizumi’s campaign team requested posts praising candidate Shinjiro Koizumi on internet streaming videos.
-This behavior is considered a stealth marketing strategy and has become a significant issue in recent years.
+Former Minister of Digital Affairs Karen Makishima of Shinjiro Koizumi’s campaign team requested posts praising candidate Shinjiro Koizumi on internet streaming videos.
+This behavior is considered a stealth marketing strategy and has become a significant problem in recent years.

-However, this request did not only involve posts praising candidate Shinjiro Koizumi, it also requested posts disparaging the opposing candidate.
+However, this behavior involved not only requesting posts praising candidate Shinjiro Koizumi, but also requesting posts disparaging the opposing candidate.

-It is our guess that the Shinjiro Koizumi campaign team was looking for a strategy to quickly gain public favor from this unfavorable situation.
+The Shinjiro Koizumi campaign team likely considered a strategy to quickly gain public favor from this unfavorable situation.

-During the press conference, Koizumi stated that he was unaware of such a request, but that he takes full responsibility for everything his campaign team did.
-He also apologized with the following words.
+During the press conference, Agriculture Minister Shinjiro Koizumi stated, “I was unaware of such a request.
+However, I take full responsibility for everything my campaign team did,” and apologized with the following words.

 『Some of the examples provided (to disparage the opposing candidate) contained extremely dirty language.
 I apologize.』